mlorthiois/ANNEXA/README.md

 ### Options

 ```
---profile test       : Run annexa on toy dataset
+-profile test       : Run annexa on toy dataset
---profile slurm      : Run annexa on slurm executor
+-profile slurm      : Run annexa on slurm executor
---profile singularity: Run annexa in singularity container
+-profile singularity: Run annexa in singularity container
---profile conda      : Run annexa in conda environment
+-profile conda      : Run annexa in conda environment
---profile docker     : Run annexa in docker container
+-profile docker     : Run annexa in docker container
 --input             : Path to file listing paths to bam files
 --fa                : Path to reference genome
 --gtf               : Path to reference annotation
 --withGeneCoverage  : Run RSeQC (can be long depending on annotation and bam sizes).
 False by default
 --maxCpu            : max cpu threads used by ANNEXA.
 8 by default
 ```

 ## Pipeline summary